-Bald Eagles quite literally “fall in love” with each other.
+How birds communicate before mating can be extreme.
+Bald Eagles for example quite literally “fall in love” with each other.

 This ritual possibly tests the commitment of both birds to the relationship and tests their potential to produce strong offspring.
 Birds do die during this courtship display so it really is the ultimate test.

-Birds don’t just use their communication skills within their own species, they also relay information to other bird species, animals, and even humans.
+Birds don’t just communicate within their own species, they also relay information to other bird species, animals, and even humans.

 Honeyguides are small thrush-like birds that live in Africa and Asia.
 They eat insects as most thrushes do however, they also have a taste for beeswax.
 In fact, they are the only known animals that can digest wax.